The tournament begins at 6:00 a.m. on June 1, 2019 and ends at 8:00 p.m. on June 30, 2019.

 Tickets must be purchased from an official ticket vendor.
-Price is $10 for a one-day ticket and $25 for a three-day (consecutive days) ticket.
+Price is $10 for a one-day ticket.

 Each applicant for entry shall be subject to approval of, or rejection by the tourney judges.
 All entrants must have purchased an OFFICIAL VALIDATED TOURNAMENT TICKET prior to the time of the catch and fish must be caught on the date(s) indicated on the ticket.
 The following are not eligible for derby participation: current employees or owners of a charter company, and Seward Halibut Tournament committee members, and all employees of the Seward Chamber of Commerce (SCOC).
 Individuals in possession of a current Alaska State Department of Fish & Game (ADF&G) Sport Fish Business Owner and/or Guide License are not eligible.
 All entrants must possess a current sport fishing license as required by ADF&G. Entrants may not proxy fish for another individual while participating in the tournament.